Team

 Vincenzo Capozzoli

 Classical archaeologist, specialist in topography and ancient architecture.
-During his PhD study between Italy and Germany, he worked on the archaic and classical topography of Athens and in particular on its city fortification system.
+During his PhD study in Italy and Germany, he worked on the archaic and classical topography of Athens and in particular on the city wall.

 Within the project, he is co-responsible for the implementation of the database concerning architecture and building techniques, as well for the following research sub-topic : "The urban demes and roads of Athens".
 He is also co-responsible for the divulgation of the scientific output and for the disclosure to the general public.